the-blue-alliance/the-blue-alliance/README.md

 5. Ignore these warnings in the local dev server:
   * `pytz is required to calculate future run times for cron jobs with timezones` (The pytz library is in the source tree and works fine.)

-Run an App Engine server
+Run an App Engine Server
 ------------------------
 See [myTBA Configuration](https://github.com/the-blue-alliance/the-blue-alliance-android/wiki/myTBA-Configuration) for how to create and configure an App Engine server.